bburns/LanguageModels/docs/report/report.md

 \normalsize

-The final parameters chosen led to a validation accuracy of 23.6% and test accuracy of 24.4%, and absolute improvement of nearly 10%.
+The final parameters chosen led to a test accuracy of 24.4%, an absolute improvement of 9.7% over the initial parameters.

 <!-- robustness - ie how performs in the wild - try on some non-gutenberg text? compare diff models - ngrams, rnns -->

+The test accuracy gives an indication of the robustsness of the model in the domain of 19th and early 20th century English novels and stories - for other domains the accuracy would be lower.
+For instance, using the model for word prediction in a texting app would have lower accuracy due to the lack of modern words, abbreviations, and phrases in the training data.

 <!-- perplexity -->